The Temple Beth Sholom Professional Staff

 Cantor David Reinwald

 Cantor David Reinwald, a Chicago native, started at Temple Beth Sholom in July 2010.
 With a passion for music of all styles, Cantor Reinwald considers himself a music aficionado.
-He holds a Bachelors in Music and Jewish Studies from Indiana University – Bloomington and was invested as a cantor by the Hebrew Union College – Jewish Institute of Religion (HUC-JIR) in New York City in 2006.
+He holds a Bachelors in Music, Media, and Jewish Studies from Indiana University – Bloomington and was ordained as a cantor by the Hebrew Union College – Jewish Institute of Religion (HUC-JIR) in New York City in 2006.

 Cantor Reinwald is inspired by Jewish and cantorial music that is both classic and contemporary, and also has a specialization in music written and performed during the Holocaust.
 Out of his masters thesis research, Cantor Reinwald created an hour long transformative experience and performance entitled Cabaret of the Holocaust: Notes of Satire from the Stages, Cafes, and Streets of the Ghettos.
 His research is archived in the collections of the U.S. Holocaust Museum in Washington D.C. and at Yad Vashem in Israel.

 Prior to joining the TBS staff, Cantor Reinwald has served Temple Anshe Sholom of Olympia Fields, IL, Congregation Beth Israel of Austin, TX and Temple Beth-El of Jersey City, NJ.
 He also spent a summer working as a hospital chaplain at Beth Israel Hospital in NYC’s East Village.
 He is a member of the American Conference of Cantors, where he has served on various committees, and is also a past chair of the student recruitment committee of the HUC-JIR Debbie Friedman School of Sacred Music Alumni Association.
 The cantor’s debut album, Here I Stand, was released in September, 2011.
+He is the creator and host of the unique podcast Tropeful, studying Torah through the perspective of the trope (cantillation) system.
 Cantor Reinwald loves connecting with people through the universal language of music and is proud to call TBS his congregational family and spiritual home.

 A native Californian, Pam grew up in the San Fernando Valley and moved to Orange County in 2005.
 In addition to her home life, her Jewish identity was influenced by active participation and education in her synagogue, Los Angeles Hebrew High School, Camp Ramah, the University of Judaism and Israel.